chrisnoonan98675/site/xl-deploy/concept/key-xl-deploy-concepts.markdown

 ### Encrypted dictionaries

+**Note:** Encrypted dictionaries are deprecated as of XL Deploy 5.0.0.
+In XL Deploy 5.0.0 and later, encrypted key-value pairs are stored in normal dictionaries.

 An encrypted dictionary is a dictionary that stores sensitive information and for which all contained values are encrypted by XL Deploy.
 Encrypted dictionaries store key-value pairs and are associated with environments just like regular dictionaries.
 When a value from an encrypted dictionary is used in a CI property or placeholder, the XL Deploy CLI and GUI will only show the encrypted values.
 Once the value is used in a deployment, the value is decrypted and can be used by XL Deploy and the plugins.
 For security reasons the value of an encrypted dictionary will be blank when used in a CI property that is not password enabled.

 ## Containers